COVID-19 restrictions in Kirklees tells you more about what this means.

 - Book a home test if you cannot walk or drive to a centre.

-- Only attend a testing centre if you have symptoms or tested positive in a mass community test.
+- Only attend a testing centre if you have symptoms.

 - Do not go to a testing centre by public transport or taxi.